-Most parents have at least one story like that and nearly all of us are guilty of checking to make sure our sleeping babies are breathing.
+Most parents have at least one story like this, and nearly all of us are guilty of checking to make sure our sleeping babies are breathing.
 We could be excused for the paranoia.
-From the moment our kids are born, health care professionals hit us over the head with safe sleeping practices: baby on her back, no toys in the crib, tight-fitting sheets.
-Doctors don’t always say that if we fail to comply our babies will suffocate in their sleep.
+From the moment our kids are born, healthcare professionals hit us over the head with safe sleeping practices: baby on their back, no toys in the crib, tight-fitting sheets.
+Doctors don’t always say that if we fail to comply, our babies will suffocate in their sleep.
 But that’s what they mean.
 So we follow their instructions (and if we don’t, we should).
-And then we proceed to worry anyway.
+Then we proceed to worry anyway.

 That is our mistake.

-Rates of sudden infant death syndrome (defined as the unexplained death of a child less than one-year-old, usually while asleep) have declined significantly.
+Rates of sudden infant death syndrome, or SIDS, (defined as the unexplained death of a child less than 1 year old, usually while asleep) have declined significantly.
 Even at its height, SIDS wasn’t exactly common — only 0.1 percent of babies died from SIDS in 1990.
-That figure has since dropped to 0.04 percent.
+That figure has since dropped to 0.033 percent.
 To be fair, SIDS is still the leading cause of death for infants between one month and one year of age.
-But to be even fairer, 0.04 percent is barely 1 in 2,000.
+But to be even fairer, 0.033 percent is only one in 3,000 babies.

-Now 1 in 2,000 is probably risky enough to worry about — for context, your odds of dying in a car accident are 1 in 6,000.
-Which is why you really should be worried about SIDS if you’re not engaging in safe sleep practices, as recommended by the American Academy of Pediatrics.
+One in 3,000 is probably risky enough to worry about — for context, your odds of dying in a motor vehicle accident per year are 1 in 8,303.
+Which is why you really should be worried about SIDS, if you’re not engaging in safe sleep practices.
 Co-sleeping and any number of other dangerous behaviors do put your baby at risk.

 But what is the risk of SIDS if you keep all the rules?
-AAP data claims it’s closer to 0.005 percent, or 1 in 20,000, and that’s very unlikely.
-Data from the British Medical Journal suggests you’re about twice as likely to win $1,000 in the UK lottery (1 in 12,000) or die from an injury in your own home (1 in 7,100).
+Sleeping in the same room with your child for the first six months of their life cuts their SIDS risk in half.
+And that’s just by taking one precaution.
+Take more, and it becomes very unlikely that SIDS will come for your child.
 You’re far more likely to end up in the emergency room due to an injury from a can, bottle, or jar (1 in 1,000) or due to an injury from your pillow (1 in 2,000).

-If you’re following the AAP’s safe sleeping guidelines, your child is essentially safe.
+If you’re following the American Academy of Pediatrics’ safe sleeping guidelines, your child is essentially safe.

-This doesn’t mean you need to stop peeking in to check whether the baby is breathing—my oldest is now two years old, and I still check.
+This doesn’t mean you need to stop peeking in to check whether the baby is breathing.
 We’re parents, after all, and we’re going to do that.
 But at the very least, the act of checking need not be traumatic.
-Once your baby is fast asleep on his or her back, in an environment that conforms to AAP standards, you should get some sleep yourself.
-And if you find yourself shaking your healthy infant awake at 3 AM, desperately groping for signs of life, try to keep the statistics in mind.
+Once your baby is fast asleep on their back, in an environment that conforms to AAP standards, you should get some sleep yourself.
+And if you find yourself shaking your healthy infant awake at 3 a.m., desperately groping for signs of life, try to keep the statistics in mind.
 Odds are, your baby is just fine.